cylondata/twister2/docs/deployment/standalone/running-jobs.md

 localhost slots=16
 ```

-Here it says the we can run upto 16 workers in the local machine.
+Here it says we can run up to 16 workers in the local machine.
+You can add more machines with their capacity
+to this file in order to run the job on them.

 ## Installing OpenMPI